How much will it cost?

-You arrive in Arusha.
-You will enjoy your first evening in the lovely Onsea House just outside of Arusha.
-You will be met by your guide upon arrival who will make sure you are comfortable.
+Arrival in Arusha, where you spend your first evening in the lovely Onsea House just outside Arusha.
+Your guide meets you upon arrival and makes sure you are comfortable.

 You arrive in camp in time for a nice afternoon walk inside Tarangire National Park.
-You will be joined by a game ranger from the National Park and it is here where our real walking with wildlife starts.
-This area is very good for herbivores (plant eaters) and you stand a good chance to see Giraffe, Impala, Dik dik and many more.
+Here starts your real walking with wildlife.
+This area is very good for herbivores (plant eaters) and you stand a good chance to see giraffe, impala, dik dik and many more.
 We will follow the footsteps and trails of animals left behind walking to and from watering holes.
 During the next few days you will move the way animals move and it is with this that our senses will come to life.
-Senses which in a western life have been forgotten but are so close to the surface and all that is needed is some intimate experiences with nature.

 Today will be an easy full day walk.
 You cover approximately 14km on flat ground.
 You depart from camp early following game trails past various water holes.
 The aim of being on foot is to be quiet and feel connected with the bush without the physical obstruction a vehicle brings.
 We will be quiet as we wander through the bush and will focus on smaller things such as birds, insects, plants and tracks.
 Saying this, there is always a chance that we will encounter larger mammals and for this reason you will be guided by an extremely well trained and armed guide.

 After a nice breakfast back in camp you set off by car to our next destination; another set of waterholes more towards the centre of the park.
-Today you half walk half drive in to our camp on the bank of the Tarangire River.
-Here elephants are frequent visitors to the waterholes in front of camp and you can sit in camp and enjoy them close by.
+Today you half walk half drive to the camp on the bank of the Tarangire River.

-After a relaxing breakfast with our Elephant neighbours you can enjoy a short morning walk into the beautiful Olivers Camp situated a few kilometres up river.
+After a relaxing breakfast you can enjoy a short morning walk to Olivers Camp a few kilometres up river.
+This beautiful camp is situated in the remote southeastern reaches of the park.
 For the next day you will enjoy the pampering of this luxury lodge with their great staff and delicious meals.